appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

   + [typing.io](https://www.typing.io): Free, designed for programmers.
   + [keybr](http://www.keybr.com/#!practice): General touch typing practice

-Keep the following in mind when approaching problems:

 Once you're getting pretty good at solving the problems, add in some extra challenges:

 - Mentally step through your code.
 Practice until you can track every variable at every line without any trouble.